-- Big Ol' Unibrow: It's a species trait.
+- Big Ol' Unibrow: Huge eyebrows are a species trait.

 - Bizarre Taste in Food: He hates foods most would consider nice or healthy, but loves noxious combinations of food that are technically still edible... just really gross.
 Like sardine ice-cream.
 Again, it's a species trait.